 - Dietary antioxidants (example, vitamin E) appear to have an important effect on the utilization + absorption of carotenoids.
 It is not fully certain whether the antioxidants contribute directly to the efficient absorption or whether they protect both carotene & vitamin A from oxidative breakdown.

 - Vitamin A & E together lead to increased antioxidant capabilities, protect against some forms of cancer, and support a healthier gut.

 - Vitamin A & E work synergistically to prevent obesity, metabolic syndrome, inflammation, immune response, and brain health.

 The best way to increase vitamin E and ensure the source is bioavailable can be done with a natural, food grade source of vitamin E. Solgar makes a natural, non-gmo, soft gelcap that is free of gluten, wheat, dairy, yeast, sugar, and sodium.
 They are also free of artificial flavors, sweeteners, preservatives and colors.
-It can be found on Amazon here: Vitamin E (100 IU) (d-Alpha Tocopherol & Mixed Tocopherols) Softgels.
+It can be found here: Vitamin E (100 IU) (d-Alpha Tocopherol & Mixed Tocopherols) Softgels.

 Complete + Balanced Feeding

 It is important to feed a complete and balanced diet to your dam in order to provide her body with the adequate nutrients she needs.
 To feed “complete”, you fill each of the nutrients required for dogs.
 To “balance,” you provide optimal amounts of each nutrient with considerations of interaction.
 It is important to note, small breed, large breed, and giant breed dogs will all have different needs.

 You can find the recommended amounts for nutrients for your dog’s needs during the first four weeks of gestation here: Nutrient Requirements Calculator for Adult Dogs.